Sorry, you need to enable JavaScript to visit this website.

 The Mobility Tool+ ('Beszámolás folyamata') created by the European Commission is a web-based tool that enables Erasmus+ participants to make reports and track projects.
 The Mobility Tool+ programme's primary goal is to make the participation of the students in Erasmus+ programme completely transparent.

 In addition, the Tempus Public Foundation, which is responsible for the coordination of the international mobility programmes, reports from the year 2007 onwards on the effectiveness of its programmes.
 Tempus Public Foundation reports on their previous year's activity.
 It is a factual summary of their activities.
-The report examines if their activity reflects the education policy’s goals, provide numbers of students who participated in their scholarships, projects, and programmes.
+The report examines whether their activity reflects the education policy’s goals, and provides the numbers of students who participated in their scholarships, projects, and programmes.
 There is also a section on the challenges and plans for their activities, so it is a 'self-evaluation' report instead of a strict quality report based on quality criteria, but it provides transparency.